 I was there only for a short time but I was able to check out the Best Bakeries in Aix en Provence and made a list of What to Eat in Marseille as I was only there for 24 hours and didn’t eat bouillabaisse.

 I know, it’s a tragedy.
 But there’s always next time…

 The 13 desserts of Christmas is the perfect opportunity to explore Provençal holiday traditions.
-Locals make the desserts with simple but thoughtful flavours.
+It’s different than holiday food in Paris or other regions.

 13 Desserts of Christmas in Provence